5 Segmentation

 This function randomly makes 2% of fields NA.

 Now we can apply our simple function to determine if there are missing values.
-We were successful.
+It looks like we were successful.

 Table 5.10: New missing values